shivank77/email-analyazer/README.md

 as often as needed.
 It may take many hours to pull all the data down.
 So you may need to restart several times.

-To give you a head-start, I have put up 600MB of pre-spidered Sakai email here:
+Here is 600MB of pre-spidered Sakai email here:

 https://online.dr-chuck.com/files/sakai/email/content.sqlite.zip